Eduard Zuckmayer: Turkey

 In 1944 all German migrants were called upon by the Turkish government to leave Turkey.
-Eduard Zuckmayer refused ad got detained in Kırşehir detainment camp in Anatolia.
+Eduard Zuckmayer refused and got detained in Kırşehir detainment camp in Anatolia.
 Even there he very soon established a choir with whom he performed a mass by Giovanni Pierluigi da Palestrina at Pentecost 1945.
 Hindemith who meanwhile had migrated to the US tried to intervene against Zuckmayer's detainment.
 He sent a telegram to Turkish president İsmet İnönü but it was not successful.
 After the end of World War II Zuckmayer was able to leave the detainment camp and was reinstated to his former positions.
 He also taught music theory at Ankara Conservatory.
-Former Daimler-Benz chairman Edzard Reuter who lived in Turkey at that time described Zuckmayer as a "dignified and quiet man" who extinguished a "unique atmosphere" when he "sat down to play the piano".
+Former Daimler-Benz chairman Edzard Reuter who lived in Turkey at that time described Zuckmayer as a "dignified and quiet man" who created a "unique atmosphere" when he "sat down to play the piano".

 In 1947 he was finally able to marry his partner Gisela Jockisch.
 But in 1950 she left Turkey with his adopted daughter Michaela to remigrate to Germany.
 Later both migrated to the United States.
 Zuckmayer instead stayed at his place of activity.
-Even in old age he performed as concert pianist and conductor in Ankara, Istanbul and Izmir.
-He had internalised the Turkish language as rarely another migrant.
-Since his entry to Turkey he had pled for translation of German folk songs to Turkish language.
+Even in old age he performed as a concert pianist and conductor in Ankara, Istanbul and İzmir.
+He had internalised the Turkish language as rarely another migrant ever had.
+Since his entry to Turkey he had pled for the translation of German folk songs into the Turkish language.
 Meanwhile, they were integrated into Turkish music schoolbooks.
 He also transmitted Turkish folk tunes to polyphonic choral singing.

-In contrary to Germany where he is shadowed by his famous younger brother Eduard Zuckmayer still is a very prominent figure in Turkey.
-He is one of the most prominent protagonists of Turkish music history of the 20th century, especially in its national music education.
 On the occasion of his 20th obit in 1992 a conference was held in Ankara where some of his works were performed.
 Zuckmayer died in the age of 81.
 His grave is in Ankara, Turkey.

+Publications and legacy

+During his years in Turkey, Zuckmayer translated and wrote several music texts for educational use.

+His Turkish-language translation of Büyük Besteciler Küçük Portreler (Great Composers in Short Portraits), published by the Ministry of National Education Press in 1962, introduced major Western composers to Turkish readers.